Ilhmrmdhnn/E-commerce-Analytics/README.md

 - **product_name_length**
 - **review_score**

-**Insight**: Model menunjukkan performa yang baik dalam memprediksi nilai pesanan, dengan harga produk sebagai prediktor paling signifikan.
+**Insight**: The model shows good performance in predicting order value, with product price being the most significant predictor.

-## Wawasan Utama
+## Key Insights
-- Mayoritas pesanan (99.99%) berhasil dikirimkan, menunjukkan efisiensi operasional yang tinggi.
+- The majority of orders (99.99%) were successfully delivered, indicating high operational efficiency.
-- Kategori produk seperti Computers, aksesori komputer, dan Fixed Telephony menghasilkan nilai pesanan tertinggi, menjadi target potensial untuk promosi.
+- Product categories like Computers, computer accessories, and Fixed Telephony generate the highest order values, making them potential targets for promotions.
-- Terdapat pola tren yang jelas dalam volume pesanan, dengan penurunan pada akhir pekan, yang dapat dimanfaatkan untuk strategi pemasaran.
+- There is a clear trend pattern in order volume, with a drop on weekends, which can be leveraged for marketing strategies.
-- Konsentrasi pelanggan tinggi di wilayah sao paulo, menunjukkan potensi untuk ekspansi pasar di wilayah lain.
+- High customer concentration in the sao paulo area, indicating potential for market expansion in other regions.
-- Segmentasi pelanggan mengungkapkan empat kelompok utama, memungkinkan strategi pemasaran yang lebih terpersonalisasi.
+- Customer segmentation reveals four main groups, enabling more personalized marketing strategies.

-## Rekomendasi
+## Recommendations
-- Fokuskan upaya pemasaran pada kategori produk bernilai tinggi seperti komputer dan Fixed Telephony.
+- Focus marketing efforts on high-value product categories such as Computers and Fixed Telephony.
-- Implementasikan strategi retensi untuk pelanggan di Cluster 0 (Pelanggan Pasif) untuk meningkatkan frekuensi pembelian mereka.
+- Implement retention strategies for customers in Cluster 0 (Passive Customers) to increase their purchase frequency.
-- Optimalkan inventaris dan sumber daya pengiriman berdasarkan pola permintaan yang teridentifikasi.
+- Optimize inventory and delivery resources based on the identified demand patterns.
-- Pertimbangkan kampanye pemasaran khusus untuk meningkatkan penjualan di setiap pekan.
+- Consider special marketing campaigns to boost sales on weekdays.
-- Eksplorasi peluang ekspansi ke wilayah dengan konsentrasi pelanggan yang lebih rendah.
+- Explore expansion opportunities to areas with lower customer concentration.

-## Yang bisa di kembangkan untuk nextnya:
+## What can be developed for the next step:
-- Implementasikan model time series yang lebih deep untuk peramalan yang lebih akurat
+- Implement deeper time series models for more accurate forecasting
-- Kembangkan model prediksi churn pelanggan agar lebih detail keadaan pelanggan
+- Develop a more detailed customer churn prediction model
-- Lakukan analisis sentimen pada komentar ulasan dengan tujuan bagaimana respon cust terhadap kepuasan dan sebagainya
+- Perform sentiment analysis on review comments to understand customer satisfaction and other aspects
-- Buat sistem rekomendasi berdasarkan riwayat pembelian
+- Create a recommendation system based on purchase history

-## Cara Menggunakan Repositori Ini
+## How to Use This Repository
-1. Clone repositori
+1. Clone the repository
-2. Instal dependensi yang diperlukan: `pip install -r requirements.txt`
+2. Install the required dependencies: `pip install -r requirements.txt`
-3. Jalankan script dalam urutan berikut:
+3. Run the scripts in the following order:
    - `assesment.py`
-4. Lihat visualisasi yang dihasilkan di folder `visualizations`
+4. View the generated visualizations in the `visualizations` folder
-5. Periksa folder `models` untuk model prediktif yang disimpan
+5. Check the `models` folder for the saved predictive models

-## Kontributor
+## Contributor
 Ilham Ramadhan Nur Ahmad